On This Page:

 Moms in the Workforce

-- 71% of mothers with older children (6 to 17 years of age, none younger) participate in the workforce, (Current Population Survey, Bureau of Census for the Bureau of Labor Statistics)
+- 71.3% of mothers with children under 18 years of age participate in the workforce, (“Women in the Labor Force,” Bureau of Labor Statistics, 2011)

 Modern Moms vs. the General Population